globalbao/terraform-azurerm-policy/docs/pattern-using-datasource-for-policy-definition-ids.md

-# Terraform Pattern: Using a data source to lookup policy definition ids based on a variable list of policy definition display names
+# Terraform Pattern: Using a data source to lookup built-in policy definition ids based on a variable list of display names

 ## Requirements